Wilhelm laboratory: Gonad Development and Fertility

 +61 3 8344 9359

-Our laboratory studies mechanisms of gene regulation that drive sex determination and the development of embryonic gonads using mouse as a model system to identify and understand the underlying cause of disorders of sex development in humans.
+Our laboratory studies mechanisms of gene regulation that drive sex determination and the development of gonads using mouse as a model system to identify and understand the underlying cause of differences of sex development and infertility in humans.

-We are elucidating the function of protein-coding and non-coding RNAs using a series of in vitro, ex vivo and and in vivo studies, integrating cell biology, developmental biology, biochemistry, mouse genetics and proteomics.
-The main research areas include: the interplay of sex differentiation and metabolism, post-tranlsational modifications driving cell fate decision during embryonic gonad differentiation, the role of ncRNAs in testicular and ovarian differentiation, and molecular and cellular analysis of mouse ovary development.
+We are elucidating the function of different genes using a series of in vitro, ex vivo and in vivo studies, integrating cell biology, developmental biology, biochemistry, mouse genetics and proteomics.
+The main research areas include: post-translational modifications driving cell fate decision during embryonic gonad differentiation, the role of the prorenin receptor in male and female infertility, and molecular and cellular analysis of mouse ovary development.

 Dr Daniel Bird, Post-Doctoral Research Fellow